 - Safe nesting habitat.
 Loons need shoreline habitat to nest, so protecting loon nesting sites is essential to keeping loons coming back year after year.

 - Protecting nesting areas.
-PWA has developed signage (see right) that is placed on private property at select locations around the ponds in the watershed to remind boaters to observe No Wake regulations as a way of preventing nest disturbance and shoreline erosion.
+Coastal Rivers has developed signage (see right) that is placed on private property at select locations around the ponds in the watershed to remind boaters to observe No Wake regulations as a way of preventing nest disturbance and shoreline erosion.

 - Educating about preventing and reducing toxins in loon habitats.

 - Reducing pondwater mercury levels.
 Pond water that is contaminated with mercury also can negatively impact loon health and reproductive success.
-PWA helps spread the word about opportunities for people to support mercury-reduction bills at both state and federal levels.
+Coastal Riverts helps spread the word about opportunities for people to support mercury-reduction bills at both state and federal levels.

 - Educating about responsible development of the lakeshore, especially near loon nesting sites.
 Loons are known to return to traditional nest sites year after year, so buildings and boat ramps on islands and shorelines near traditional loon nesting sites can cause loons to abandon nest sites.

 - Get the Lead Out.
-Bring your lead tackle in to the PWA office and replace it with non-toxic alternatives, and encourage other anglers to do the same!
+Bring your lead tackle in to the Coastal Rivers office and replace it with non-toxic alternatives, and encourage other anglers to do the same!

 - Prevent Entanglement: Totally remove fishing line from the water and dispose of it in a trash receptacle.